Carlos de Vargas: Cuba, Mexico and Dominican Republic

-On May 21, 1862, Vargas was assigned to the Santo Domingo campaign as second in command of the Spanish military expedition.
+On May 21, 1862, Vargas was assigned to the Santo Domingo campaign (Spain having annexed Santo Domingo the previous year) as second in command of the Spanish military expedition.
 He participated in the actions of Sabaneta, Santiago de los Caballeros, Montecristi, Cibao, Puerto Plata and Altamira, obtaining in 1862 the sash of field marshal and the Grand Cross of Charles III.That same year, he was named Gentleman of the Chamber of His Majesty.In 1863, he was named captain general of Santo Domingo.
 In the Dominican Restoration War, he was successful in reconquering the province of Azúa for Spain and defeating the Dominican insurgents in San Cristóbal, Doñana, Pulgarín, Sabana-Buey and Azúa.

 In 1864, Vargas ceased to be in command of Santo Domingo.
 The following year, in 1865, the Spanish troops were defeated and evacuated the island.

 Later years and death

 In 1867, with Luis González Bravo in power, Vargas was named captain general of the Basque Provinces.
 He tried to prevent the Glorious Revolution, and after the Battle of Alcolea, he even tried to restore Isabel II to her throne, but seeing this impossible he accompanied her to the border, emigrating with her to France.
 There, after the abdication of Isabel II, Vargas offered his sword to Charles of Bourbon and Austria-Este, who had raised the flag of traditional monarchism.

 He organized the Carlist Military Center in Madrid, which included the Count of Belascoain and the generals Arjona, Plana, Mogrovejo and Marco, Rear Admiral Viñalet and the intendant Togores, all working on the preparation of the last Carlist campaign.
 Vargas's ailments, wounds and advanced age did not allow him to go out on campaign again, and he died in Madrid in 1876.